 Ben Hopkinson, formerly at Late Knights (see Southey), and his brother Ludi combine their enthusiasms for both beer and skateboarding by producing their own beer for their indoor skate park Hop Kingdom and Ben’s Beer Rebellion bar.
 It’s since been distributed elsewhere, brewed at various locations including Hambleton Ales in Yorkshire, UBREW and Fourpure.

-Brewery Unit G1 Coldharbour Works, 245A Coldharbour Lane SW9 8RR (Lambeth) friendship-adventure.com First sold beer: April 2021
+Brewery Unit G1 Coldharbour Works, 245A Coldharbour Lane SW9 8RR (Lambeth) brixtonmarketbar.com First sold beer: April 2021 (as Friendship Adventure)

-Homebrewer Ed Pragnell and friends Toby Ejsmond-Frey and Neil Wates began working together in 2017, subsequently cuckoo brewing at Reunion, Signal and elsewhere and developing a joyful sideline promoting comedy events.
+Homebrewer Ed Pragnell and friends Toby Ejsmond-Frey and Neil Wates began working together as Friendship Adventure in 2017, subsequently cuckoo brewing at Reunion, Signal and elsewhere and developing a joyful sideline promoting comedy events.

-They added their own 16 hl facility in Brixton in 2021, appropriately enough in an old grain mill right by the railway near Loughborough Junction station and close to Clarkshaws.
-There’s a generously proportioned taproom on site.
+They added their own 16 hl facility in Brixton in 2021, appropriately enough in an old grain mill right by the railway near Loughborough Junction station and close to Clarkshaws, with a generously proportioned taproom on site.

 A percentage of sales was donated to the Baytree Centre, a nearby charity promoting social inclusion for women and girls.